psarando/shire-reckoning/README.md

-Then I noticed that if another extra 3 Enderi are omitted every 4896 years, then this could account for the 1 day drift about every 1700 years, so I've included this rule in the "traditional" Rivendell Reckoning just to keep it in sync with the Gregorian Calendar for the next few thousand years.
+Then I noticed that if another extra 3 Enderi are omitted every 4896 years, then this could account for the 1 day drift about every 1700 years, so I've included this rule in the "traditional" Rivendell Reckoning just to keep it in sync with the Gregorian calendar for the next few thousand years.
 The "traditional" Calendar of Imladris should probably make other adjustments to stay in sync with the actual seasons instead, but that kind of calculation is currently beyond me.